jonasgrebe/pt-singan-single-image-gan/README.md

 - Refactoring of code regarding the handling of the noise maps Z
 - Dynamic RMSE-based adaption of standard deviation at the different scales
 - Application examples: Single Image Animation by Random Walk, Paint2Image Translation, Image Super Resolution, Image Editing, Image Harmonization
+- Spectral Normalization instead of Gradient Penalty?
+Other Loss Functions?
+- Deformable Convolutions in Generator/Discriminator?

 Example results of the current prototype are shown below: